Takashi Kogure

+Takashi Kogure (小暮卓史, Kogure Takashi) is a Japanese racing driver who currently competes in Super GT, driving the No. 88 Lamborghini Huracán GT3 Evo 2 for JLOC in the GT300 class.
+He is the reigning champion of Super GT's GT300 class alongside teammate Yuya Motojima.
+He previously competed in Super GT's flagship GT500 class, winning the championship in 2010 alongside Loïc Duval, making him one of only three drivers in Super GT history to win championship titles in both classes.
+He also competed in Super Formula (known as Formula Nippon until 2013) for fifteen seasons between 2003 and 2017.

 Career

 Formula Three

-Kogure made his single-seater début in 2001, driving a Dallara F300 in the All-Japan Formula Three Championship for Now Motorsports.
+Kogure made his professional single-seater début in 2001, driving a Dallara F300 in the All-Japan Formula Three Championship for Now Motorsports.
 He finished in eleventh place in the championship standings.
-The following season, Kogure moved to Mugen*Dome Project and claimed the championship by ten points from Paolo Montin.
+The following season, Kogure moved to Mugen×Dome Project and claimed the championship by ten points from Paolo Montin.
 Kogure won eleven of the season's twenty races, finishing on the podium on a further four occasions.
 In the non-championship international races, Kogure finished second at the Korea Super Prix behind Olivier Pla, and third at the Macau Grand Prix behind Tristan Gommendy and Heikki Kovalainen.

 Super GT

 Kogure made his bow into the All-Japan GT Championship with Nakajima Racing.
 He contested three races en route to 27th in the championship.
 After concentrating on Formula Nippon only in 2004, Kogure returned to the newly renamed Super GT championship, with Dome Project in 2005; ending up in nineteenth place in the championship standings.
-Despite only taking one win in 2006, Kogure and team-mate Ryo Michigami were title contenders, eventually losing out to the crews of André Lotterer and Juichi Wakisaka and also Sébastien Philippe and Shinya Hosokawa.
+Despite only taking one win in 2006, Kogure and team-mate Ryō Michigami were title contenders, eventually losing out to the crews of André Lotterer and Juichi Wakisaka and also Sébastien Philippe and Shinya Hosokawa.
 All three pairings were split by four points at the conclusion of the season.

 Four pole positions in eight races helped Kogure and Michigami again finish in the top five in the standings in 2007; finishing fourth ahead of Michael Krumm and Tsugio Matsuda on a tie-break as both pairings finished level on 63 points.
 Sixth place championship placings followed in 2008 and 2009.

 In debut season of Honda HSV-010 GT in 2010 Super GT season, Kogure got title of Drivers' Championship with Loïc Duval, and contributed to get Team's Championship by Weider Honda Racing.